ibm-cloud-docs/dns-svcs/faq.md

 Creating two DNS Zones with the same name is allowed.
 Use label and description as described in the following steps to differentiate between the two.
 1. Create an instance of {{site.data.keyword.dns_short}}.
 2. Create a DNS zone for each environment (for example, production, staging, development, testing).
-When creating the zone, be sure to include a description indicating whatenvironment the zone is for.
+When creating the zone, be sure to include a description indicating what environment the zone is for.
 The zone name is the same for each zone (for example, `testing.com`).
     A single {{site.data.keyword.dns_short}} instance can only contain 10 zones.
     {: note}

 3. Add a zone to the instance of {{site.data.keyword.dns_short}}.
 4. In each respective zone, add specific VPCs as permitted networks.
-For example, for a development VPC, create a permitted network with the development VPC ID in the DNS zonefor the development environment.
+For example, for a development VPC, create a permitted network with the development VPC ID in the DNS zone for the development environment.
     While duplicate zone names are allowed in an account, duplicate zones cannot be associated with a single permitted network.
     {: note}

 5. The result is that traffic from the development VPC only sees records from the development DNS zone and similarly for all the other environments.
-This way, you can use thesame zone name in all environments, with the results tailored to each respective environment.
+This way, you can use the same zone name in all environments, with the results tailored to each respective environment.

 ## Can I add the same permitted network (for example, a VPC) to two DNS zones of the same name?